FurkanP/Image-Classification---PyTorch/README.md

 # Pytorch

-PyTorch is an open-source machine learning library for Python, fully based on Torch.
-It is primarily used for applications such as natural language processing (NLP).
-PyTorch is a redesign and implementation of Torch in Python, while sharing the same core C libraries for backend functionality.
-The developers of PyTorch have optimized this backend code to run efficiently in Python.
-They also retained the GPU-based hardware acceleration and extensibility features that made Lua-based Torch popular.
+PyTorch is an open-source Python machine learning library, based on Torch, used for tasks like NLP and image classification.
+It shares core C libraries with Torch and is optimized for efficient Python execution, with GPU acceleration.
+PyTorch simplifies building and training CNNs, enabling automated feature extraction and learning from large image datasets.

 ## Convolutional Neural Net

-A Convolutional Neural Network (ConvNet/CNN) is a deep learning algorithm that can take an input image, assign importance (learnable weights and biases) to different objects or features within the image, and distinguish one from another.
-The pre-processing required for a ConvNet is much lower compared to other classification algorithms.
-While traditional methods rely on hand-engineered filters, ConvNets have the ability to learn these filters/characteristics with enough training.
-The architecture of a ConvNet is inspired by the connectivity pattern of neurons in the human brain, particularly modeled after the organization of the visual cortex.
-Individual neurons respond to stimuli in a restricted area of the visual field, known as the Receptive Field.
-A collection of these fields overlaps to cover the entire visual field.
+A Convolutional Neural Network (CNN) is a deep learning algorithm that processes images by learning important features to tell objects apart.
+Unlike older methods that use hand-made filters, CNNs learn these filters automatically during training.
+The structure of CNNs is similar to how the brain's neurons work, especially in the visual cortex, where each neuron reacts to a small part of what we see, and together they cover the entire image.